pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/push/PushMobileAuthHandler.md

 ## Introduction

 When a user is enrolled for push mobile authentication, they are able to receive and respond to mobile authentication requests.
 After receiving a push notification containing such a request, the Onegini Cordova Plugin needs to know how to handle it.
-This is done via a `MobileAuthenticationHandler` object, which can be used to register callbacks which will be called when certain mobile authentication steps are required.
+This is done via a `PushMobileAuthHandler` object, which can be used to register callbacks which will be called when certain mobile authentication steps are required.

 **Example:** When a mobile authentication request of type **push** is received, the `onConfirmationRequest` callback will be called.